vporton/wikipedia-upload/README.md

 ## Usage

+Ensure that you have a big disk on Bee installation to contain all the chunks (compressed files) uploaded (possibly simultaneously).

 Open the uploaded hash (also stored in `uploads.log` in the current directory or location specified by `-L` option) to view.